If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

-The latest news, guidance and current issues for general practice from the general practitioners committee.
+The latest news, guidance and current issues for general practice from the general practitioners committee (GPC).

-The BMA's 2018 annual representative meeting (ARM) will take place Sunday 24 - Thursday 28 June at the The Brighton Centre.
+The BMA's 2018 annual representative meeting (ARM) took place Sunday 24 - Thursday 28 June at the The Brighton Centre.

 Access key information for representatives attending ARM 2018.

 Find out more about the social events taking place during ARM.